 Donations To Help Our Community

 We appreciate your tax-deductible (tax id# 680468576) donation to our Academy so we can continue to give back to our community by being able to offer scholarships to students in need, by offering no-cost and low-cost meals and classes to those that need it in our community and making donations to charities.
-To make a donation click this button below to donate to a worthy cause.
+To make a donation click this button above to donate to a worthy cause.

 Our Academy Director, Chef Hassi Sadri, was honored with a distinguished nomination and award of the Annual DVPC Award (Domestic Violence Prevention Collaboration) - The Symbol of Service Award - by The DVPC, comprised of law enforcement representatives including the Sacramento County Sheriff’s Dept and District Attorney’s Office, government representatives, and local non-profits that have been in existence since 2003 and function as a multi-agency response dedicated to the prevention of domestic violence through Advocacy, Education and Training, Intervention, Law Enforcement, and Coordination of Resources.